sjwilczynski/Varclust-simulations/README.md

 1. Similarly run other simulation scripts on different machines
 1. After few days log back to the machine and reattach screen session using `screen -r` command
 1. Check if it's completed.
 If there was an issue:
-    1. Restart the simulation
+    1. Rerun the simulation
-    1. If you think it's a bug (you can confirm this by looking at the relevant `nohup.out` file) report issue
+    1. If you think it's a bug (you can confirm this by looking at the relevant `nohup.out` file) and report an issue

 **TIP** for running simulations in the Math department of Univesity of Wroclaw:
 Login to chaos and then run each of the simulations on machines from win01 to win12